 Minimum Questions for Opt-in Forms: It might appear convincing to you to ask multiple questions in the opt-in forms, as it shows your level of interest in the audience.
 But answering too many questions can become repelling for the audience and hence they might lose interest halfway.
 Completing an opt-in comes in the form of time investment from the reader's end, and rarely anyone would like to invest so much time at first instance.
 Even there are enough data out there to prove that the less-info section in opt-in forms has a positive impact on conversion.
 Also, the number of questions is inversely proportional to the conversion rate.

 As per a study conducted by Dan Zarella, the conversion rate increases by 50% if the number of questions is limited to 3 to 4.
 Similarly, as per a report published by ImageScape, when the number of sections was reduced to 4 from 11, the conversion rate boosted to 120%.

-Hence, it advisable to reduce the number of sections in your opt-in forms.
-However, to reduce the number of sections, you should not miss out on the important data.
+Hence, it is advisable to reduce the number of sections in your opt-in forms.
+However, to reduce the number of sections, you should not miss out on important data.

 Keep the following points in mind, while you frame the questionnaire-